 As described in the last section, the recruiter doesn’t have time to figure out what you did in the military (and the ATS doesn’t have the ability!).
-So it’s up to you to feed him the exact words he’s looking for.
-And where can you find those?
-Right in the job description written by - guess who? - the recruiter!
-Here are the most important ones to focus on:
+So it’s up to you to feed them the exact words they're looking for.
+The best place to look for these are written in the job description itself!
+Use the organizations language to align your experiences.

-- Job Title - Because recruiting tends to be a risk-averse world (remember the pain the recruiter faces from the hiring manager?), it’s important that you show you’ve done similar work before.
+- Job Title - Because recruiting and finding the right fit for a role is so important, it’s vital that you show you’ve done similar work before.
 For example, even if your military title wasn’t “Operations Manager,” you should make sure to mention examples of operations management in both your Summary and Experience sections.

 2) Resumes Need Results

 The other cardinal resume sin is to omit the actual results of your work.
-Too many applicants just list what they had to do (e.g., “Oversaw project timeline and delegated tasks to teammates”) and gloss over what they actually achieved (e.g., “Oversaw $55 million project with 125 stakeholders, delivering the new equipment 15% under budget and a month ahead of schedule”).
+Don't just list what you did (e.g., “Oversaw project timeline and delegated tasks to teammates”) and gloss over what you actually achieved (e.g., “Oversaw $55 million project with 125 stakeholders, delivering the new equipment 15% under budget and a month ahead of schedule”).

 So make sure that every single bullet focuses on what made you special since that’s what will catch the recruiter’s eye in their seven-second scan.
 Here are three of the most powerful ways to do so:

-Qualify - Of course, some accomplishments don’t lend themselves to numerical categorization.
-In those cases, perhaps there’s another standard by which you were judged.
+Qualify - Some accomplishments don’t lend themselves to numerical categorization.
+In those cases, find another standard by which you were judged.
 Did you win an award, get the approval of a high-ranking officer, or earn a promotion earlier than expected?
-Any of these signify to a recruiter that you didn’t just show up - you went well above and beyond the job description.
+Do any of these signify to a recruiter that you didn’t just show up - you went well above and beyond the job description.